Posts Tagged We Are Not alone

 Thank you for being here and for your support even if it is a comment or a share.
 Love and potential are limitless.

 I LOVE hearing from you!

-To prove it and show my love, for the month of JULY, everyone who leaves a comment I will put your name in a hat.
+To prove it and show my love, everyone who leaves a comment I will put your name in a hat.
 If you comment and link back to my blog on your blog, you get your name in the hat twice.
 What do you win?
 The unvarnished truth from yours truly.
-I will pick a winner once a month and it will be a critique of the first 20 pages of your novel, or your query letter, or your synopsis (5 pages or less).
+I will pick a winner for a a critique of the first 20 pages of your novel, or your query letter, or your synopsis (5 pages or less).